Sumit88060/Cipher_SQL/README.md

 # CipherSQL Mini

-Pick a task, write a query, run it, and see what happens.
+User can pick a task write a query and run it, and see what happens.
 That’s it.

-No heavy setup, no clutter—just the basics to get comfortable with SQL.

 ---